 Since MLMs have been steadily pushing their way into the skincare industry for a while now, I thought addressing it is only appropriate so that I can give my two cents on it.

 These are products you keep hearing about over and over again through social media and all that jazz.

-Now, I obviously have to involve myself when it comes to skincare, so upon researching, I ran into some rather outrageous claims from one of the most popular multi-level marketing skincare company called Rodan and Fields.
+Now, I obviously have to involve myself when it comes to skincare, so upon researching, I ran into some rather outrageous claims from one of the most popular multi-level marketing skincare companies, Rodan and Fields.

-So, let’s discuss this today.
 Are Rodan and Fields products any good and are they really going to deliver the results they claim?
+Let’s find out…

 What is Rodan and Fields?

 Rodan + Fields is a skincare company started by two dermatologists who are also standing behind the creation of the more popular skincare brand, Proactiv (yeah, the one Kendall Jenner advertises).

 Proactiv is very famous for being designed to specifically target acne-prone skins and for some people it was a game-changer while for others it was the worst thing they’ve applied on their skin.

 Soon after that, Rodan + Fields was born and this skincare line is primarily aimed at women age 30 and up.
 They have some acne-prone ranges, but more on that later.